w3c/epub-tests/README.md

 [EPUB 3.3](https://www.w3.org/TR/epub-33/) (the spec for the EPUB format itself) and [EPUB Reading Systems 3.3](https://www.w3.org/TR/epub-rs-33/) (the spec for applications that read EPUB files).

+Existing tests are described in the [generated test reports](#generated-test-reports).

 You're welcome to contribute!